-Tai chi is a non-competitive martial art known for its self-defense techniques and health benefits.
-As a form of exercise, it combines gentle physical exercise and stretching with mindfulness.
+Tai chi is a noncompetitive martial art known for its health benefits, such as improving balance and managing pain.
+It is an ancient Chinese tradition that combines gentle physical exercise and stretching with mindfulness.

 Research has produced mixed results but appears to show that tai chi

 This article explores the documented evidence for the benefits of tai chi.